Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Framework

 Our starting point is the vacuum jet cross section, $\sigma^{pp}_i(p_T, R)$, computed using \texttt{MadGraph+Pythia}~\cite{Alwall:2014hca,Bierlich:2022pfr,Skands:2014pea} at NLO+LL accuracy.
 We reconstructed jets and assigned their flavor ($i=q/g$) with the \texttt{Flavor-kt}~\cite{Banfi:2006hf}.
 Nuclear PDF (nPDF) effects are incorporated using \texttt{EPPS21}~\cite{Eskola:2021nhw} within the \texttt{LHAPDF}~\cite{Buckley:2014ana} framework, yielding the modified cross section $\tilde\sigma^{pp}(p_T, R)$.
 The charged hadron spectrum is evaluated by convoluting this jet spectrum with the \texttt{NPC23}~\cite{Gao:2024dbv} fragmentation function (FF).

 The quenched jet cross section is described via the convolution of the nPDF-modified jet cross section with the energy-loss probability distribution:

 Energy is lost predominantly due to medium-induced emissions escaping the jet cone $R$, as encoded in $P_i(\varepsilon,R,p_T)$.
-The emission rate is computed using the Improved Opacity Expansion in a static medium, which captures both single hard and multiple soft scatterings, and also includes finite path length corrections~\cite{Mehtar-Tani:2019tvy,Barata:2020rdn}.
+The emission rate is computed using the Improved Opacity Expansion in a static medium, which captures both single hard and multiple soft scatterings, and also includes finite path length corrections~\cite{Mehtar-Tani:2019tvy,Barata:2020rdn}\footnote{The static medium rates can mimic the rates of expanding medium in the multiple soft scattering limit~\cite{Adhya:2019qse,Caucal:2020xad}.}.
 Medium properties affect these rates through LO Hard Thermal Loop results, namely the (bare) jet quenching parameter $\hat q_0=g^2_{\rm med}N_cm_D^2T/(4\pi)$, and the Debye screening mass $m_D^2=3g_{\rm med}^2T^2/2$, where $T$ is the local temperature of the hydrodynamic medium.
 Here, $g_{\rm med}$ is the (fixed, i.e. non-running) strong coupling for jet-medium interactions, representing the first of the two parameters we will estimate using Bayesian inference.
 We assume factorization between induced collinear emissions and transverse momentum broadening: semi-hard emissions undergo Gaussian broadening, while hard emissions inherit their transverse momentum from the Coulomb tail of the scattering potential.
 Since the softest emissions thermalize rapidly~\cite{Blaizot:2015lma}, they should be considered part of the medium and contribute to hydrodynamic wakes~\cite{Casalderrey-Solana:2004fdk,Chesler:2007an}, a manifestation of medium response to the jet passage.
 We approximate these physics by assuming that the thermalized energy is distributed uniformly around the jet hemisphere.
 Elastic energy loss is also included and constrained via the Einstein relation $\hat e=\hat q/(4T)$, and is assumed to thermalize in a similar fashion.
 Here, $\hat{q}$ accounts for the logarithmic corrections of $\hat{q}_0$ (see later).